-Understanding the key concepts that are used throughout VMware Tunnel helps you make most of your enterprise mobility experience with enhanced security architecture, simplified management and a greater emphasis on the end-user VPN connectivity experience.
+Understanding the key concepts and features can help you to make the most of your enterprise mobility experience with enhanced security architecture, simplified management and a greater emphasis on the end-user VPN connectivity experience.

 DTLS and TLS Connection for UDP and TCP traffic